Understanding ABA Therapy

 Unique Motor Difficulties

 Children diagnosed with autism often experience various motor difficulties that can impact their gross motor skills.
-These difficulties may include delayed motor development, poor balance and coordination, and unusual body movements.
-These issues stem from differences in brain development and structure, which are common in individuals on the autism spectrum [3].
+These difficulties may include delayed motor development, poor balance and coordination, and unusual body movements, all stemming from differences in brain development and structure that are common in individuals on the autism spectrum.

-These unique challenges create barriers that can hinder engagement in physical activities, sports, and other vital social interactions, thereby impacting overall health and wellness.
+These unique challenges create barriers that can hinder engagement in sports and other vital social interactions, ultimately impacting overall health and wellness.

 Impact on Daily Functioning

 The difficulties with gross motor skills can have a profound effect on the daily lives of children with autism.
-These skills are essential for performing everyday tasks, such as navigating playgrounds, participating in sports, and engaging in recreational activities.
-The inability to perform such movements can lead to feelings of frustration and exclusion from social settings.
+These skills are essential for performing everyday tasks, such as navigating playgrounds, participating in sports, and engaging in recreational activities, and the inability to perform such movements can lead to feelings of frustration and exclusion from social settings.

 Despite these obstacles, it is essential to remember that with effective interventions such as ABA therapy for gross motor skills, tailored programs, and appropriate support, significant improvements can be made.
 By focusing on targeted strategies and engaging in consistent practice, children with autism can enhance their gross motor skills, thereby increasing their participation in daily activities and social interactions.
 Parents can also explore resources related to ABA therapy and speech therapy integration for a more holistic approach to development.